cityjson/cjio/README.rst

     cjio --help

     Commands:
+      attribute_remove  Remove an attribute.
+      attribute_rename  Rename an attribute.
-      assign_epsg                Assign a (new) EPSG.
+      crs_assign        Assign a (new) CRS (an EPSG). crs_reproject     Reproject to a new EPSG.
-      clean                      Clean = remove_duplicate_vertices +...
+      crs_translate     Translate the coordinates.
+      export            Export to another format.
+      info              Output info in simple JSON.
-      export                     Export the CityJSON to another format. filter_lod                 Filter only one LoD for a dataset. info                       Output info in simple JSON.
+      lod_filter        Filter only one LoD for a dataset. materials_remove  Remove all materials.
-      locate_textures            Output the location of the texture files. merge                      Merge the current CityJSON with others. metadata_create            Add the +metadata-extended properties...
+      merge             Merge the current CityJSON with other ones. metadata_create   Add the +metadata-extended properties.
-      metadata_get               Shows the metadata and +metadata-extended of... metadata_remove            Remove the +metadata-extended properties.
+      metadata_get      Shows the metadata and +metadata-extended of this... metadata_remove   Remove the +metadata-extended properties.
-      metadata_update            Update the +metadata-extended for properties...
+      metadata_update   Update the +metadata-extended.
-      remove_attribute           Remove an attribute.
-      remove_duplicate_vertices  Remove duplicate vertices a CityJSON file. remove_materials           Remove all materials from a CityJSON file. remove_orphan_vertices     Remove orphan vertices a CityJSON file. remove_textures            Remove all textures from a CityJSON file. rename_attribute           Rename an attribute.
-      reproject                  Reproject the CityJSON to a new EPSG. save                       Save the city model to a CityJSON file. subset                     Create a subset of a CityJSON file. translate                  Translate the file by its (-minx, -miny,... update_textures            Update the location of the texture files. upgrade_version            Upgrade the CityJSON to the latest version. validate                   Validate the CityJSON file: (1) against its...
+      save              Save to a CityJSON file.
+      subset            Create a subset, City Objects can be selected by: (1)... textures_locate   Output the location of the texture files. textures_remove   Remove all textures.
+      textures_update   Update the location of the texture files. triangulate       Triangulate every surface.
+      upgrade           Upgrade the CityJSON to the latest version. validate          Validate the CityJSON: (1) against its schemas (2)... vertices_clean    Remove duplicate vertices + orphan vertices

 Or see the command-specific help by calling ``--help`` after a command: